OpenGATE/Gate/examples/example_vpgtle/README.md

 To produce and propagate the PGs throughout the scene (into your PG detector), we execute Stage 2.
 Using the output of Stage 1 as a source, we use a toy PG collimated camera to record some signal.
 Again execute with `Gate mac/main.mac -a '[NPRIM,1000]'` where the number of primaries is now the number of protons for which you want to get a representative PG signal.

-Generate an output `source.mhd` and `source.raw` in Stage 1 and move the files to `stage2/data` to make the example work.
-It outputs the gammas produced along the beam direction and a PhaseSpace of the PGs that make it through the collimator.
+An example `source.mhd` and `source.raw` produced in Stage 1 are provide and placed in `stage2/data`.
+The actors in the Stage 2 example output the gammas produced along the beam direction and a PhaseSpace of the PGs that make it through the collimator.